 Deleting your Cookies and browsing history on Apple's Safari is just as simple as the previous three browsers mentioned.
 Go to Menu bar > Safari > Reset Safari > Check the Remove all cookies and Clear history.
 Unfortunately, you can't choose a duration, so the process will remove all cookies and history when you click Reset.

 That's how to delete cookies and browsing history on Internet Explorer, Chrome, Firefox and Safari.
+(See also: How to stream from PC to TV.)

 See also How to get free online storage.